titulus/js-interface/README.md

     in both of this examples `Duck.speak` - will contain *Interface*;
 3. Pointing the Implementation

-    Implementation must be an object.
+    Implementation must be an object or Constructor.

     To point the implementation for interface - assign it:
     ```js